-Enabling the Power-Pole Anchor Overlay
+Enabling the Power-Pole Anchor or CHARGETM Overlay

-You must enable the Power-Pole overlay on the chartplotter to control the Power-Pole anchor.
+You must enable an overlay on the chartplotter to control the Power-Pole anchor system or a CHARGE power management system on your vessel.

-- 1 From the page to which you will add the overlay, select MENU > Edit Overlays. - 2 Select where you want to add the overlay. - 3 Select Power-Pole® Anchor.
+- 1 From the page to which you will add the overlay, select ••• > Edit Overlays. - TIP: To quickly select the overlay, select then Anchor or Charge. - 2 Select where you want to add the overlay. - 3 Select Power-Pole® Anchor or Power-Pole® Charge.

-After you enable the Power-Pole overlay on the chartplotter, you must set the Power-Pole installation mode to match the Power-Pole anchor installation on the boat (Setting Up the Power-Pole Anchor, page 131).
+After you enable the Power-Pole overlay on the chartplotter, you must set the Power-Pole installation mode to match the Power-Pole anchor installation on the boat (Setting Up the Power-Pole Anchor, page 111).